-A ~2.7 km fibre-optic cable was installed at the site (indicated by black line in Fig. 2a).
-The line traversed an arcuate irregular 2 km long path and included five different stations (numbered 1-5) consisting of with vertical temperature sensing apparatus equipment (see Sect.
+$A \sim 2.7 \,\mathrm{km}$ fibre-optic cable was installed at the site (indicated by black line in Fig. 2a).
+The line traversed an irregular 2 km long path and included five different stations (numbered 1-5) with vertical temperature sensing equipment (see Sect.
 2.2).
 The site's dominant vegetation type is black spruce, but locally the site exhibits considerable variation in surface conditions and vegetation types (see Fig. 2a).
-We classified land cover into six descriptive categories by applying a supervised classification algorithm (Maximum Likelihood) to RGB aerial imagery, collected on September 4, 2012.
-Land cover designations include relict thermokarst, lake/bare ground, open moss, shrub, deciduous forest, sparse conifer forest, and dense conifer forest.
+We classified land cover into six descriptive categories by applying a supervised classification algorithm (Maximum Likelihood) to RGB aerial imagery, collected on 4 September 2012.
+Land cover designations include relict thermokarst, lake or bare ground, open moss, shrub, deciduous forest, sparse conifer forest, and dense conifer forest.
 The Majority Filter tool (ArcGIS 10.3) was applied to reduce effects of speckle noise prior to classification.
 Figure 2b shows the occurrence frequencies of the six land cover types along the length of the cable.

-Figure 2c shows land cover type associations along with radiative and structural canopy characteristics for each measurement segment (~50-cm intervals) along the cable.
-The Normalized Difference Vegetation Index (NDVI) was derived from a GeoEye1 image taken on September 25,

-2010.
-The canopy rate, the upper sight ratio covered by vegetation canopy when projected on a hemisphere, was calculated from a series of semi-spherical pictures taken at a height of 30 cm for every 70 cm along the cable by a THETA fish-eye camera (RICOH, Inc. Cylindrical projection).
-Ellipses are color-coded for each land cover type and drawn with radii representing the standard deviation in canopy rate (horizontal) and NDVI (vertical).
+Figure 2c shows land cover type associations along with radiative and structural canopy characteristics for each measurement segment ( $\sim 50 \text{ cm}$ intervals) along the cable.
+The Normalized Difference Vegetation Index (NDVI) was derived from a GeoEye1 image taken on 25 September 2010.
+The canopy rate, the upper sight ratio covered by vegetation canopy when projected on a hemisphere, was calculated from a series of semi-spherical pictures taken at a height of 30 cm for every 70 cm along the cable by a THETA fish-eye camera (RICOH, Inc. cylindrical projection).
+Ellipses are colour-coded for each land cover type and drawn with radii representing the standard deviation in canopy rate (horizontal) and NDVI (vertical).